ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

 10. Modifiers are parsed, renamed, and type-checked as *types*.

-11. The type of a modifier is determined only by synthesis, never by checking.
+11. With ``-XModifiers``, the type of a modifier is determined only by synthesis, not by checking.
     That is, in the bidirectional type-checking scheme used by GHC, we find the type of the modifier by running the synthesis judgment.
 Effectively, this means that if we consider a modifier to be some head (constructor or